CouchCMS/Documentation/src/contents/tags-reference/editable/dropdown.md

 opt_values='Residential | Commercial | Rental'
 ```

-This results in the generation of a dropdown list with three options.<br/>
+This results in the generation of a dropdown list with three options.
 Whichever option is selected by the user gets saved as the value of the editable region.
 For example suppose the user selected _Rental_.
 The following code -

 ```